gatsbyjs/gatsby/docs/blog/2019-04-29-component-shadowing/index.md

 ---

 Gatsby Themes introduce a concept called Component Shadowing.
 This feature allows users to override a component in order to customize its rendering.
-Component Shadowing is a powerful way to make one-off changes to a theme without having to fully eject.

-In some theme ecosystems it's impossible to override aspects of a theme if an API hasn't been implemented by the theme author.
-This makes it difficult, and often times impossible, to make one-off changes to a theme.
+With other theming approaches it's impossible to change aspects of a theme if a configuration option hasn't been built in.
+Component Shadowing provides a powerful way to let users make quick, one-off changes by overriding a theme's source files.

-For example, imagine you want to customize the author bio to add more social handles but the theme only offers support for Twitter and LinkedIn.
-The workflow for adding this new functionality will typically require using a fork on the theme which results in a difficult upgrade path and a maintenance burden.
+For example, imagine you've installed `gastby-theme-blog` and want to customize the author bio component to add a link to their personal website.
+Before Component Shadowing, this new functionality would require configuration at the theme level or using a fork of the codebase.
+These approaches result in a difficult upgrade path and a maintenance burden.

-With Gatsby Themes you can use Component Shadowing to customize nearly every aspect of a theme quickly and intuitively by _overridding_ a theme's source files.
+With Component Shadowing you can replace the theme's original file, `gastby-theme-blog/src/components/bio.js`, with your own to implement any changes you need.

 ## Shadowing Example